 Comments Descriptive details on how the horse ran

-Below is a screenshot example of how this data is presented after being imported into a spreadsheet, click to expand.
+Below is a screenshot example of how this data is presented after being imported into a spreadsheet, click the image to expand.

 That was the overview with details of the Duo Format.

-These files are available the following morning after each days racing.
+These files are available the following morning after each days racing, though usually the evening before late on.
 We provide the files to our Subscribers at a reasonable cost.

-A Basic format of the results data files are available at no charge, however these do not contain as much information.
+A Basic format of the results data files are available at no charge, however these do not contain as much information and are available as a bi-weekly download.
 You do need to register with us to obtain them.

 Clicking this Membership Options Page shortcut will allow you to take either of these options.